Explore the Agenda

 • Assessing which next-generation technologies will impact construction sequencing, trade coordination and long-lead procurement as cooling demands evolve based on regional contractor familiarity, commissioning expertise, and supplier availability

-1:30 pm Panel: Defining the Next Generation Data Centers to Build More Efficient & Scalable Facilities
+2:00 pm Panel: Defining the Next Generation Data Centers to Build More Efficient & Scalable Facilities

-Mission Critical Section Manager, Electrical, Burns & McDonnell
+Department Manager, Burns & McDonnell

 • Exploring how rapid technology evolution is reshaping facility design and the speed at which new chip prototypes become standard